 Ultrasound Therapy for Clogged Milk Ducts

-Although traditional approaches such as warm compresses and massage are frequently beneficial, they may not completely alleviate the symptoms.
+Although traditional approaches such as warm compresses and massage are beneficial to clear the breast, they are not appropriate in alleviating the symptoms of cloggd milk duct in the presence of inflammation.
 Therapeutic Ultrasound emerges as a promising solution for both pain relief and addressing the difficulties associated with a clogged milk duct.

 For new mothers, the challenges faced during breastfeeding are diverse and unique.
 A common challenge for breastfeeding moms is a clogged milk duct, a painful condition that can impede the smooth flow of breast milk.
-While traditional remedies like warm compresses and massage are often helpful, they may not fully resolve the symptoms.
+When inflammation is present, traditional remedies like warm compresses and massage can worsen clogged milk duct symptoms.
+Heat may aggravate and spread inflammation, while massage can irritate and damage already narrowed milk ducts.
 Therapeutic Ultrasound is a promising solution for pain relief and resolving the challenges associated with a clogged milk duct.

 ⭐ Key Takeaways